microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot_office365activationsuserdetail.md

 ## Response

 If successful, this method returns a `200 OK` response code and an **office365ActivationsUserDetail** object in the response body.

+The default page size for this request is 2000 items.

 The **office365ActivationsUserDetail** object has the following properties.